TylerSimonenko/CSC_212_Final_Project/README.md

-# CSC_212_Final_Project
-CSC 212 Final Term Project - String Search I
+# CSC 212 Final Project
+## String Search I

+This is another line.